adrelanos/apparmor-profile-okular/README.md

-# AppArmor profile for Pidgin with OTR #
+# AppArmor profile for Okular #

-An AppArmor profile to confine Pidgin with OTR.
+An AppArmor profile to confine Okular.
 This profile is developed by the Whonix team.
-Pidgin is developed by pidgin.im.
+Okular is developed by kde.org.

+For better security.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)